Benjamin King (actor)

 Benjamin King (born November 8, 1971) is an American actor.

 Career

 King guest starred on Scrubs as Milos and appeared in episodes of Grey's Anatomy, Las Vegas, and Mike & Molly.
 He starred on Disney Channel TV series Liv and Maddie as Pete Rooney, father of main characters, during the show's first three seasons.
 His character did not appear in the final season.

+This was due to Benjamin King having suffered from Crohn's disease.

 Personal life

 On May 29, 2004, he married Laura (née Kravitz) King.
 They live in Encino, California with their two daughters.